 How many times can I take the Computer Literacy Test?

 You may take the test two times.
 Students who fail to pass the test after two attempts (one month apart) must take a designated code “C” course.
 HCC code “C” course

 How can I prepare for the Computer Literacy Test?

 Click on the links below to access free online tutorials:

 How do I schedule a Computer Literacy Test?

 In order to take the test, you must purchase an access code at the bookstore in Beacon Hall.
+In order to take the test, you must purchase an access code at the bookstore in Beacon Hall or pay with a credit card on the day of the exam.
 The access code is good for two attempts.

 Students who are eligible to purchase books with their financial aid award may be able to purchase the access code for the exam; however, these purchases must be made during specific times indicated in students’ award letter – usually two weeks before and two weeks after the start of classes.
 Please note that students who receive partial financial aid may not have financial aid available to purchase books or access codes.